The Hormone Harmony Type

 Keeping hormones in balance – The top 10

 Keeping your symphony of hormones beautifully in tune requires a bit of thought and attention.
-While there are many factors at play, here are my top 10 helpers of hormone harmony, which are also key players in your foundational health.
-I also call them the “non-negotiables” as without them, we’re likely to send our hormones off track.
+While many factors are at play, here are my top 10 helpers of hormone harmony, which are also key players in your foundational health.
+I also call them the “non-negotiables,” as without them, we’re likely to send our hormones off track.

 Which ones do you have dialed in?
 Which could use some attention?

-We’re all wonderfully unique and at different phases of our lives — biologically, mentally, emotionally, genetically, geographically, etc. It’s important that your diet be supporting you and your hormones (not your colleague’s, your sister’s, your best friend’s, or that guru on Netflix.
-What good would that do?!).
+We’re all unique and at different phases of our lives — biologically, mentally, emotionally, genetically, geographically, etc. It’s important that your diet supports you and your hormones (not your colleague’s, your sister’s, your best friend’s, or that guru on Netflix).

-Getting adequate nutrients for your body’s needs is essential and not every moment of our life requires the same levels of nutrients.
+Getting adequate nutrients for your body’s needs is essential, and not every moment of our lives requires the same levels of nutrients.
 Even men and women have different needs at different phases of life.

 Nutritional needs change with: